- 1 Status

 00000000:00000fff fd 00600000:007fffff bios 00001000:005f5fff me 005f6000:005f7fff gbe 005f8000:005fffff pd 00fff000:00ffffff res1 00fff000:00ffffff res2 00fff000:00ffffff res3 00000000:00a1bfff ec

 Only the bios region needs te be flashed.
 In this example it is 2M large.
 To have coreboot located in the BIOS region CONFIG_CBFS_SIZE needs to be adapted.
-This is size is encoded in 4 bytes so here 2M would be 0x80000.
+A 2M BIOS region would be 0x200000.

 Compile coreboot.
 To flash only the bios region the layout file will be used with flashrom.